Manual Page: archiveopteryx.conf.5

 auth-digest-md5

 controls whether the servers offer the digest-md5 SASL mechanism.
-Enabled by default.
+Disabled by default due to interoperability problems.

 auth-cram-md5